-BIOL 106 - General Zoology 4 hours (offered fall)
+BIOL 106 - General Zoology

 This course treats the broad discipline of animal biology from various perspectives, including biochemistry, cell biology, organ systems and physiology, behavior, and ecology.
 Major adaptive trends among types of animals, as shaped by natural selection, are studied, including laboratory investigations.
 (This course may not be used as a Biology elective by a Biology major.)